 Graffiti is words or drawings that are written, painted, sprayed or scratched on the surface of any property.

-We aim to remove all offensive, racist and sexist graffiti within 2 working days.
+We aim to remove all offensive, racist and sexist graffiti within 2 working days of it being reported.
 Where this is not possible, it will be painted over.
 This covers both Council and private/YHN property (but to remove it from private property we need the owner's permission).

 All other types of graffiti on Council-owned structures only will be removed or obstructed when operationally possible.

 Responsibility for removing graffiti